MBlogs/mcts-hanabi/README.md

 Type of MCTS agent in a player position is determined by the corresponding character of the mcts_types string.
 See agents.mcts.mcts_agent.py for full list of possible types

 ### Experiment Results
+Experiment result prints out Python code that defines a list of Experiments objects.
-Raw data from experiment runs can be found in experiments folder. experiments/analyse_experiment.ipynb is a notebook that extracts this data and produces the summary tables and graphs seen in the paper
+Raw data from experiment runs can be found in experiments. experiments/analyse_experiment.ipynb is a notebook that defines the Experiment class to extract this data, and produces the summary tables and graphs seen in the paper